-Although most of the studies cited above use letters or words as stimuli, object-based neglect has also been reported in studies that use other types of stimuli.
-For example, Young and colleagues (Young et al., 1992; Young, Newcombe, de Haan, Newcombe, & Hay, 1990) reported that their patient performed poorly at identifying the left half of chimeric faces even when the faces were presented upside down and the relative left chimera occupied a position on the right side of space, again suggesting that the left of the object is disadvantaged even when it appears on the right of the viewer (also Walker, Findlay, Young, & Lincoln, 1996).
-The studies of Pavlovskaya et al. (1997) and Grabowecky, Robertson, and Treisman (1993) used geometric shapes and showed that information falling to the left of the center of mass of an object was less well detected than information appearing to the right.
-These data presuppose a computation of a center of mass that is specific to the object, the subsequent determination of the object midline, and the neglect of information to the left of this midline (see also Driver, Baylis, Goodrich, & Rafal, 1994; Driver & Halligan, 1991).
-Consistent with this, using a barbell stimulus with differently colored ends, Behrmann and Tipper (1994, 1999; Tipper & Behrmann, 1996) reported that the left of the barbell was poorly processed even when it appeared on the right of the viewer or of the environment.
-A final finding that is consistent with object-centered coding is that, depending on the region to be searched in a visual search task, patients show neglect defined by the borders of the relevant region (Karnath & Niemeier, in press).
-When subjects searched a large array, subtending 180°, they showed significant neglect for the left side of the array.
-When subjects searched only a subset of this large array, constituting a 40° extent on the patient's right side and demarcated by having items in the relevant region displayed in a particular color, patients neglected the left of this small, right-sided segment even though this area was well searched initially.
+Although all of the studies cited above use letters or words as stimuli, object-based neglect has also been reported in studies that use other types of stimuli.
+For example, Young, Newcombe, Haan, & Ellis, (1990) reported that their patient performed poorly at identifying the left half of chimeric faces even when the faces were presented upside down and the relative left chimera occupied a position on the right side of space, again suggesting that the left of the object is disadvantaged even when it appears on the right of the viewer.
+The studies of Pavlovskaya, Glass, Soroker, Blum, & Groswasser (1997) and Grabowecky, Robertson, & Treisman (1993) used geometric shapes and showed that information falling to the left of the center of mass of an object was less well detected than information appearing to the right.
+These data presuppose a computation of a center-of-mass that is specific to the object, the subsequent determination of the object midline, and the neglect of information to the left of this midline (see also, Driver, Baylis, Goodrich, & Rafal, 1994; Driver & Halligan, 1991).
+Consistent with this, using a barbell stimulus with differently colored ends, Behrmann and Tipper (Behrmann & Tipper, 1994; Behrmann & Tipper, 1999; Tipper & Behrmann, 1996) reported that the left of the barbell was still more poorly processed when it appeared in the right of the viewer or of the environment.
+A final finding which is consistent with object-centered coding is that, depending on the region to be searched in a visual search task, patients show neglect defined by the borders of the relevant region (Karnath & Niemeier, 2001).
+When subjects searched a large array, subtending 180 degrees, they showed significant neglect for the left side of the array.
+When subjects searched only a subset of this large array constituting a 40 degree extent on the patient's right side and demarcated by having items in the relevant region displayed in a particular colour, patients neglected the left of this small, right-sided segment even though this area was well searched initially.

-The findings of left-right coding with respect to the object midline are also consistent with data from studies conducted with nonhuman primates.
-Both single-neuron recording studies and lesion studies indicate a neural selectivity for one side of an object (also see Reuter-Lorenz, Drain, & Hardy-Morais, 1996, for related data from normal subjects).
-For example, neural recordings obtained when monkeys saccade to the relative left or right side of an object show directional selectivity that is independent of the retinal position of the object or of the orbital direction of the saccade (Olson, 2001; Olson & Gettner, 1995, 1996; Olson, Gettner, & Tremblay, 1999).
-Instead, this selectivity suggests that the neural coding is for a particular side of the stimulus, as coded intrinsically by the object (see Deneve & Pouget, 1998, and Sabes, Breznen, & Andersen, 2002, for a somewhat different view).
+The findings of left-right coding with respect to the object midline are also consistent with data from studies with nonhuman primates.
+Both single neuron recording studies and lesion studies indicate a neural selectivity for one side of an object (also see Reuter-Lorenz, Drain & Morais for related data from normal subjects).
+For example, neural recordings obtained when monkeys saccade to the relative left or right side of an object show directional selectivity that is independent of the retinal position of the object or the orbital direction of the saccade (Olson, 2001; Olson & Gettner, 1996; Olson & Gettner, 1995; Olson, Gettner, & Tremblay, 1999).
+Instead, this selectivity suggests that the neural coding is for a particular side of the object, as coded intrinsically by the object (see Deneve & Pouget, 1997; Sabes, Breznen, & Andersen, 2001, for an alternative view).